ezzabuzaid/ngx-form-factory/README.md

 ```
 5. Add `<ngx-form-factory [formGroup]="form"></ngx-form-factory>`  to your component HTML file

+### Standalone `Field`
+You may want to create a field without formGroup at all, in this case all what you need is to c

 ## Contributing
 Don't hesitate to open issues and make a pull request to help improve code